ReboreExplore/AI-for-Medicine_Notes/README.md

 2. AI for Medical Prognosis. (not yet completed)
 3. AI For Medical Treatment. (not yet completed)

 The notes are taken while doing the course.
-The digitally "handwritten" written notes are made using [Xournal] (https://xournalpp.github.io/).
+The digitally "handwritten" written notes are made using [Xournal](https://xournalpp.github.io/).

 I will add a discussion on the assignments as well later.